Growing In Christ

 The Future: Will the Church Go Through the Great Tribulation?

-In writing this I have two main concerns: – a faith that is insufficiently founded on God’s word as revealed in the Scriptures and worldliness – love for this world and the things of this world rather than the kingdom of God.
-In the parable of the sower Jesus told His disciples that these both present great spiritual dangers, which, if not addressed will cause us to be susceptible to deception and unequipped to face the trials of this life, so hindering or even preventing our growth and bearing the fruit of Christ’s spirit in us.
+In the parable of the sower Jesus told His disciples that a superficial, shallow faith and worldliness – love for this world and the things of this world rather than the kingdom of God present great spiritual dangers.
+If these are not addressed we will be unequipped to face the trials of this life and hinder or even prevent our growth and bearing the fruit of Christ’s spirit in us.

-I also have a deep concern of the popular idea that all we need is faith.
-This is a serious misconception as the Bible teaches us we also need to practice holiness, without which no one will see the Lord.
+Another hindrance is the idea that all we need is faith.
+This is a serious misconception as the Bible teaches us we also need to practice holiness, without which no one will see the Lord (Hebrews 12:14).
 Holiness is a word less used these days but simply means to separate ourselves from the ways of sin and of this world.
 It is the evidence of a soul who has been saved and transformed by the power of God, through repentance and faith.
-Salvation means far more than to be forgiven our sins and be given the right to have eternal life with God.
-Salvation in Christ brings not only forgiveness but a new life – Christ in us – with the power to overcome sin, live a holy life for Him and know peace and joy now.
+Through the cross of Christ we are not only are saved from the penalty of sin but also its power.

-Scripture warns us it is possible to neglect the tremendous salvation we have in Christ with tragic eternal consequences (Hebrews 2:3).
-The good news is that through salvation in Christ God has also given us, by His grace, the power and strength we need to grow in Him and become a holy people, not only to ensure our entrance into His eternal kingdom but also that we be light and salt in this world to His praise and glory.
+Scripture warns us it is possible to neglect the tremendous salvation we have in Christ with tragic eternal consequences (Hebrews 2:1-3).
+The good news is that through salvation in Christ God has given us by His grace the power and strength we need to grow in Him and become a holy people.
+This is not only to ensure our entrance into His eternal kingdom but also that we be light and salt in this world to bring glory to Him.

 Salvation Saved From and Saved For